-18.1 CONTRACTOR shall conform to and abide by all applicable Municipal, COUNTY, State and Federal laws and regulations, court rules, and ordinances, insofar as the same or any of them are applicable.
+- 18.1 CONTRACTOR shall conform to and abide by all applicable Municipal, COUNTY, State and Federal laws and regulations, court rules, and ordinances, insofar as the same or any of them are applicable.
 This includes compliance with mandatory standards and policies relating to energy efficiency in the State Energy Conservation Plan (Title 24, California Administrative Code) and compliance with Section 306 of the Clean Air Act (42 USC 1857(h)), Section 508 of the Clean Water Act (33 USC 1368), Executive Order 11738 and Environmental Protection Agency regulations (40 CFR Part 15).
-Insofar as permits and/or licenses are required for the prescribed services and/or any construction authorized herein, the same must be obtained from the regulatory agency having jurisdiction thereover.
+Insofar as permits and/or licenses are required for the prescribed services and/or any construction authorized herein, the same must be obtained from the regulatory agency having jurisdiction thereover. - 18.1.1 CONTRACTOR acknowledges that this Contract will be funded, in part, with federal funds; therefore, CONTRACTOR agrees that it shall comply with all applicable federal laws and regulations pertaining to such federal funding.
+Said federal laws and regulations include, but are not limited to, 45 CFR Section 92.36, et seq. - 18.1.2 CONTRACTOR shall comply with all applicable laws pertaining to confidentiality.
+This shall include but is not limited to the confidentiality provisions of Section 827 and Section 10850 of the California Welfare and Institutions Code and MPP Division 19. - 18.1.3 CONTRACTOR agrees to comply fully with the terms of Executive Order 11246, entitled Equal Employment Opportunity as amended by Executive Order 11375, and as supplemented by Department of Labor Regulations (41 CFR Part 60).

-- 18.1.1 CONTRACTOR acknowledges that this Contract will be funded, in part, with federal funds; therefore, CONTRACTOR agrees that it shall comply with all applicable federal laws and regulations pertaining to such federal funding.
-Said federal laws and regulations include, but are not limited to, 45 CFR Section 92.36, et seq. - 18.1.2 CONTRACTORS shall comply with all applicable laws pertaining to confidentiality.
-This shall include but is not limited to the confidentiality provisions of Section 827 and Section 10850 of the California Welfare and Institutions Code and MPP Division 19. - 18.1.3 CONTRACTOR agrees to comply fully with the terms of Executive Order 11246, entitled Equal Employment Opportunity as amended by Executive Order 11375, and as supplemented by Department of Labor Regulations (41 CFR Part 60). - 18.2 Failure by CONTRACTOR to comply with such laws and regulations shall be a material breach of this Contract and may result in termination of this Contract. - 18.3 CONTRACTOR agrees to indemnify and hold COUNTY harmless from any loss, damage or liability resulting from a violation on the part of the CONTRACTOR, its employees, agents or subcontractors of such laws, regulations, rules, policies, standards or ordinances as described in Section 18.1, Compliance with Applicable Laws.
+- 18.2 Failure by CONTRACTOR to comply with such laws and regulations shall be a material breach of this Contract and may result in termination of this Contract. - 18.3 CONTRACTOR agrees to indemnify and hold COUNTY harmless from any loss, damage or liability resulting from a violation on the part of the CONTRACTOR, its employees, agents or subcontractors of such laws, regulations, rules, policies, standards or ordinances as described in Section 18.0, Compliance with Applicable Laws. - 18.4 CONTRACTOR shall comply with all Federal statutes and regulations regarding employment of aliens and certify to COUNTY that CONTRACTOR and its employees assigned to this Contract fully meet the standards imposed by Federal statutes and regulations.
+CONTRACTOR will indemnify, defend and hold COUNTY harmless from any sanctions which may be assessed against CONTRACTOR for violation of Federal statutes and regulations pertaining to employment of aliens.